hashicorp/terraform-website/content/source/docs/cloud/users-teams-organizations/organizations.html.md

 ![screenshot: the organization switcher menu](./images/org-nav.png)

-## Adding Users to Organizations
+## Joining and Leaving Organizations

-Organization membership is automatic, and is determined by team membership.
-To add a user to an organization, add them to one or more of that organization's teams.
-See [Teams][] for more information.
+To join an organization, you must be invited by an organization owner and must accept the emailed invitation.
+See [Organization Settings: Users](#users) below for details.

-You can only add existing user accounts to teams.
-If a colleague has not created their account yet, send them the sign-up link (`https://app.terraform.io/account/new` for SaaS, `https://<TFE HOSTNAME>/account/new` for private installs) and ask them to send you their username.
+You can leave an organization from your user account settings.
+See [User Settings: Organizations](./users.html#organizations) for details.

 ## Creating Organizations